Ibbert/Weather-App/README.md

 # Overview

-The Weather App is a powerful and user-friendly tool that leverages the OpenWeather API to provide real-time weather information for locations across the globe.
+The Weather App is a simple and user-friendly tool that leverages the OpenWeather API to provide real-time weather information for locations across the globe.
 Whether you're planning a trip, checking the weather for your hometown, or simply curious about the conditions in a distant city, this app has you covered.

 # Features